 What is a Prime Lens?

 A prime lens is a fixed focal length lens that does not allow you to zoom in or out.
-In short, the determined focal length of the lens is the distance between the camera’s iris and the subject matter being photographed.
+In short, the determined focal length of the lens is the distance between the point of convergence in your lens to the sensor or film in your camera.

 Why a Fast Prime Lens Matters?